History of the University of Virginia: Early years

 According to a 96-page report published by the University in 2019, "slavery was “in every way imaginable...central to the project of designing, funding, building, and maintaining the school.”
-The University of Virginia Press in 2019 published Educated in Tyranny: Slavery at Thomas Jefferson’s University.
 The University has erected a Memorial to Enslaved Laborers.

 Support for the Confederacy

 At the onset of the American Civil War the University of Virginia was the largest in the Southern United States and second nationwide only to Harvard University in number of students and faculty.

 The University was a center of pro-slavery thought: "In the 1850s, many justified southern universities—and especially the University of Virginia—because they defended slavery as a core part of southern values."
 When Harriet Beecher Stowe's sister Catherine came to the campus in 1855, she was burned in effigy.

 The university was a "hotbed of the Confederacy".
 Most of the students at the time supported secession, and some who opposed it believed that maintaining the Union was the best way to keep slavery intact.
 About 90% of the student body enrolled in Confederate military units.

 In 1862, 18-year-old Confederate captain Gratz Cohen became the first known Jewish student.
 He was also elected president of the Jefferson Society.
 He was killed three years later at the Battle of Bentonville.

 Unlike many other colleges in the South, the university was kept open throughout the conflict, although in 1863 and 1864 there were only about 50 students, most of them wounded Confederate soldiers.
 In March 1865, Union General George Armstrong Custer marched his troops into Charlottesville, bringing with them the Emancipation Proclamation and freeing all the enslaved.
 Faculty and community leaders convinced Custer to spare the university.
 Though Union troops camped on the Lawn and damaged many of the Pavilions, Custer's men left four days later without bloodshed and the university was able to return to its educational routines.